jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.8.1b3** (Test Version)
+- Update to new FCM system to better manage reconnects and credential updates

 **Version 1.8.1b2** (Test version)
 - Major rework to the FCM system.
 Fixed an issue where FCM stopped working due to google changes on the backend.